-6. Increase Harmony and Balance Across Your Work and Life
+6. Increase Harmony and Balance Across Your Sport and Life

-Do you find you invest more time in your career than on other areas of your life?
-Is having harmony and balance across your career and life important to you?
+Do you find you invest more time in your sport than on other areas of your life?
+Is having harmony and balance across your sport and life important to you?

 “You can’t truly be considered successful in your business life if your home life is in shambles.” ~ Zig Ziglar

 Effective communication relies on a high degree of self-awareness.
 By developing awareness and understanding your own communication style can help to build quality relationships with other people and handle conflict.
 Communication is more than just your words, it also includes –

 - how you say it – including the tone of your voice,